dasunkanchana2/stock-service/README.md

 #### <a name="1.2 Clone"></a> 1.2 Clone

-To get started you can simply clone this repository using git and checkout from release branch:
+To get started you can simply clone this repository using git and checkout from development branch:

 ```
 git clone https://github.com/dasunkanchana2/stock-service.git